-(d) Except with the consent of the Panel, on the 60th day (or any other date beyond which the offeror has stated that its offer will not be extended) an announcement should be made by 5.00 pm as to whether the offer is unconditional as to acceptances or has lapsed.
-Such announcement should include, if possible, the details required by Rule 17.1 but in any event must include a statement as to the current position in the count.
+(ii) all other conditions to the offer have been either satisfied or waived.

+Such announcement should include, if possible, the details required by Rule 17.2 but in any event must include a statement as to the current position in the count.
 The requirement to make an announcement by 5.00 pm should not be reflected in the terms of the offer pursuant to Rule 24.7, but, if there is any question of a delay in the announcement, the Panel should be consulted as soon as practicable.
 Only in exceptional circumstances will the Panel agree to an offeror's request that this announcement may be made after 5.00 pm.